Kitware/SMTK/doc/userguide/model/concepts.rst

   You can think of the entities in a model Manager as being "backed" by a solid modeling kernel; the session provides a way to synchronize the representations in the Manager and the modeling kernel.
-  A manager may contain entity records from multiple Session sessions (e.g., a single Manager may contain some models back by an ACIS modeling kernel session and some backed by an OpenCascade session).
+  A manager may contain entity records from multiple sessions (e.g., a single Manager may contain some models back by an ACIS modeling kernel session and some backed by an OpenCascade session).